 3. Understand the ethical obligations of a paralegal

-The Paralegal Studies Program offers unique scheduling options, including a full-time day schedule at our Chicago campus that can be completed in 4 1/2 months and a part-time evening schedule in Chicago in which students take one class every 8 weeks.
-We also offer a schedule at our Schaumburg campus, which can be completed in 8 months taking classes mostly on Saturdays and online.
-Classes in both the Chicago evening and Schaumburg campus schedule are offered in a combination of traditional on-campus classes, fully online classes and hybrid classes in which classes meet both on-campus and have additional online instruction.
-The delivery format of each course is determined by the program and the schedules meets American Bar Association guidelines with respect to online delivery of legal specialty courses.
+The Paralegal Studies Program offers unique scheduling options, including a full-time day schedule at our Chicago campus that can be completed in four and a half months and a part-time evening schedule in Chicago in which students take one class every eight weeks.
+We also offer a schedule at our Schaumburg campus, which can be completed in nine months taking classes mostly on Saturdays and online.
+Classes in both the Chicago part-time evening schedule and the Schaumburg campus schedules are offered in a combination of traditional on-campus classes, fully online classes and hybrid classes in which classes meet on-campus and have additional online instruction each week.
+The delivery format of each course is determined by the program and the schedules meet American Bar Association guidelines with respect to online delivery of legal specialty courses.
 The program is not available in a fully online format.
 Pursuant to ABA guidelines, students must take at least ten semester hours or the equivalent of legal specialty courses through traditional classroom instruction.